MinaProtocol/mina/rfcs/0042-node-status-collection.md

-`<ip_address>` is the ip address of the submitter `<peer_id>` is the base64 encoding of the libp2p peer id of the submitter The file contains the content of the request if the request is valid
+`<ip_address>` is the ip address of the submitter `<peer_id>` is the base64 encoding of the libp2p peer id of the submitter The json file contains the content of the request if the request is valid